Targeted Canada-Wide Early Learning and Child Care System Expansion Plan

 - Financial viability

-The start-up grant application is part of the expansion application and must have new Canada-Wide Early Learing and Child Care spaces approved to be eligible.
+The start-up grant application is part of the expansion application.
+To be eligible, the application must have new Canada-Wide Early Learning and Child Care spaces approved.

 The maximum amount of start-up grant allocated by application is based on a ministry guideline of: